Follow Us On Facebook!

 Living Well Community homes are on a ridge that extends down the peninsula between Deep River and Sandy Creek, well out of the flood plains of these bodies of water.
 A 53-acre conservation buffer along the water is accessible, yet will remain natural in perpetuity.

 The first section of the beautiful Deep River Trail / Greenway passes through Living Well Community along the river.
-Work is underway to connect both to the south across the river to Ramseur and north into the scenic Franklinville downtown river park.
-Eventually it will provide walking and bike connections to nearby community greenways, and potentially to other regional and statewide trail systems.
+Work is underway to connect across Sandy Creek to Ramseur.
+The newest section, opened in 2019, connects north to scenic Franklinville River Park and downtown Franklinville.
+The trails will eventually cross the entire county, ending in Randleman.